 What is her two trueborn grandmothers are both queens - and one is good, while the other one is evil?

-The story is about Celsia, a 'Red Hood' training to be a healer under her grandmother's tutelage in a small village deep in the woods.
+Celsia is a 'Red Hood', a young healer training under the tutelage of her grandmotherin a small village deep in the woods.
 One day, she discovers a shocking secret - her grandmother isn't her real grandmother

 .
 Forced to leave her village, she goes on a quest to find her two trueborn